bobbyzano/footwear/README.md

   (i) Python - Flask <br>
   (ii) MySQL

- this project is still an work in progress
+ this project is still a work in progress